-You can think of strategic objectives as intermediate steps on the way toward a full realisation of your vision statement.
-You want to set realistic, achievable goals for each department in your organisation that drive everyone in the proper direction.
+You can think of strategic objectives as intermediate steps on the way toward a full realization of your vision statement.
+You want to set realistic, achievable goals for each department in your organization that drives everyone in the proper direction.
 These need to be measurable so that you have an accurate gauge of each department’s progress over time.

 Draft Tactical Plans and Performance Management